redhat-iot/rhte-2019/example1/README.md

 ## Deployment

 Unfortunately you cannot simply deploy the whole application in one big step.
+The next sections describe how to deploy this tutorial.

 ### Messaging resources